chmitch/changing-tablestorage-rus/README.md

 "Connection String" in the menu, select the Read-write Keys tab and copy the value in the "CONNECTION STRING" field.
-2. Open the App.config file and set StorageConnectionString to your connection string.
+2. Open the App.config file and set
+CosmosAccount and CosmosKey to your account name and account key.
 3. Load the project in Visual Studio (the [community version](https://www.visualstudio.com/vs/community/) is available for free)
 4. Run